alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/SHM-Build-Instructions.md

 ### Install Azure Active Directory Connect
 1. Navigate to `C:\Installation`
 2. Run the `AzureADConnect.msi` installer
+  - On the `Welcome to Azure AD Connect` screen:
-    - Agree to the license terms -> "Continue"
+    - Tick the `I agree to the license terms` box
+    - Click "Continue"
+  - On the `Express Settings` screen:
-    - Select "Customize"
+    - Click "Customize"
+  - On the `Install required components` screen:
     - Click "Install"
+  - On the `User sign-in` screen:
-    - Select "Password Hash Synchronization" -> "Next"
+    - Ensure that "Password Hash Synchronization" is selected
+    - Click "Next"
+  - On the `Connect to Azure AD` screen:
     - Provide a global administrator details for the Azure Active Directory you are connected to
-      - you should have created `admin@<custom domain>` during the `Add additional administrators` step
+    - You should have created `admin@<custom domain>` during the `Add additional administrators` step
+    - Click "Next"
+  - On the `Connect to Azure AD` screen:
     - Ensure that correct forest (your custom domain name; e.g `TURINGSAFEHAVEN.ac.uk`) is selected and click "Add Directory"
+    - On the `AD forest account` pop-up:
-    - Select "Use and existing account" -> Enter the details of the "localadsync" user.
+      - Select "Use existing AD account"
+      - Enter the details of the "localadsync" user.
         - Username: `localadsync@<custom domain>` (e.g. localadsync)
         - Password: Look in the `shm-adsync-password` secret in the management KeyVault.
-Click "OK" -> "Next"
+      - Click "OK"
-      - If you get an error that the username/password is incorrect or that the domain/directory could not be found, try resetting the password for this user to the secret value from the `sh-management-adsync` secret in the management KeyVault.
+      - **Troubleshooting:** if you get an error that the username/password is incorrect or that the domain/directory could not be found, try resetting the password for this user to the secret value from the `sh-management-adsync` secret in the management KeyVault.
           - In Server Manager click "Tools -> Active Directory Users and Computers"
-        - Expand the domain in theleft hand panel
+          - Expand the domain in the left hand panel
           - Expand the "Safe Haven Service Accounts" OU
           - Right click on the "Local AD Sync Administrator" user and select "reset password"
-        - Set the password to the the secret value from the `sh-management-adsync` secret in the management KeyVault.
+          - Set the password to the the secret value from the `shm-adsync-password` secret in the management KeyVault.
           - Leave the other settings as is and click "Ok"
+    - Click "Next"
   - On the `Azure AD sign-in configuration` screen:
     - Verify that the `User Principal Name` is set to `userPrincipalName`
     - Click "Next"
   - On the `Domain and OU filtering` screen:
     - Select "Sync Selected domains and OUs"
     - Expand the domain and deselect all objects
     - Select "Safe Haven Research Users"
     - Click "Next"
   - On the `Domain and OU filtering` screen:
     - Click "Next"
   - On the `Filter users and devices` screen:
     - Select "Synchronize all users and devices"
     - Click "Next"
   - On the `Optional features` screen:
     - Select "Password Writeback"
     - Click "Next"
   - On the `Ready to configure` screen:
     - Click "Install"
   - On the `Configuration complete` screen:
     - Click "Exit"

 ### Additional AAD Connect Configuration